HC: Land Division (Uganda)

 Court granted vesting order under s.167 (Registration of Titles Act) after purchaser proved payment, possession and inability to obtain transfer.

-* Land law – Registration of Titles Act, s.167 – Vesting order where purchaser paid purchase money, entered and possessed land, vendor acquiesced and transfer cannot be obtained (vendor dead or absent). * Civil procedure – Inherent jurisdiction, s.98 Civil Procedure Act – High Court may grant vesting after Commissioner declined. * Evidence – sale agreements, title documents and affidavits sufficient to establish statutory prerequisites for vesting order.
+Land law – Registration of Titles Act, s.167 – Vesting order where purchaser paid purchase money, entered and possessed land, vendor acquiesced and transfer cannot be obtained (vendor dead or absent).
+Civil procedure – Inherent jurisdiction, s.98 Civil Procedure Act – High Court may grant vesting after Commissioner declined

 26 August 2019

-Civil procedure – service of notice of motion – mandatory 21-day service period; failure to apply for extension renders application incompetent.
-Civil procedure – res judicata – prior adjudication of substantially similar issues bars re-litigation and addition of parties; counter-claim introducing matters already decided struck off.
+Civil procedure – service of motions – mandatory 21-day service rule – failure to apply for extension renders application incompetent; res judicata – prior adjudication of substantially the same issues bars relitigation; amendment of pleadings – addition of parties barred where matter already finally decided; land dispute – challenge to alleged fraudulent disposition of estate property

 26 August 2019

-Administrators entitled to vesting order where statutory vesting conditions met; certificate issued upon payment of stamp duty.
+Administrators satisfied statutory conditions for vesting; special certificate ordered issued upon payment of stamp duty.

 23 August 2019